OfficeDev/microsoft-teams-tunnelrelay/README.md

 **A.** Short answer no. All your clients need to see is the url exposed by Tunnel Relay.
 Rest everything remains the same.

 **Q.** Can I share same Relay namespace across multiple machines? </br>
-**A.** Yes, you can share same service bus namespace across multiple machines.
-Each relay is a unique combination of service bus and machine name.
+**A.** Yes, you can share same Azure Relay namespace across multiple machines.
+Each relay is a unique combination of Azure Relay and machine name.

 **Q.** How much will this cost me? </br>
-**A.** Tunnel Relay itself is a free, open-source tool, you will have to pay for the Service Bus itself.
+**A.** Tunnel Relay itself is a free, open-source tool, you will have to pay for the Azure Relay itself.
 Pricing for Azure Relay can be found [here](https://azure.microsoft.com/en-us/pricing/details/service-bus/).
 Please look for section *Hybrid connections and Windows Communication Foundation (WCF) relays* to get the pricing information.

 **Q.** I have an issue which needs your attention how can I contact you? </br>
 **A.** We monitor this Github repo for issues.
 Please open a new issue or reply to an existing one.
 We will get back to you soon.